OlegDzhuraev/CeresECL/README.md

 ### Builder
 You need to create your entities, filling it with Logics which will handle this entity behaviour.
 Builder is Init Logic realization, designed to setup your entity Logics.

+## Examples
+Check Example folder from repository, it contains simple Ceres ECL usage example.

+Links to games examples on GitHub will be added when these examples will be created. :)